 Your Company holds significant investments in Equity Shares of JSW Steel Limitedbesides certain other investments in other JSW Group of Companies therefore the businessprospects of the Company largely depends on the business prospects of JSW Steel Limitedand the steel industry.

 5. Holding Subsidiary & Associate Company

 Your Company has neither any holding company nor a subsidiary company.
-The followingare the Associate Companies of your Company:
+The followingare the Associate Companies as on March 31 2021:

 i.
 Sun Investments Private Limited

-Sun Investments Private Limited (SIPL) is a Non- Banking Financial Company registeredwith the Reserve Bank of India.
+Sun Investments Private Limited ('SIPL') is a NonBanking Financial Company registeredwith the Reserve Bank of India.
 SIPL was formed with the main object of investing andfinancing.
-The net worth of SIPL as on 31.03.2018 is ` 246.16 crores.
+The net worth of SIPL as on 31.03.2021 is Rs.40636.91 lakhs.

 ii.
 Jindal Coated Steel Private Limited

 Jindal Coated Steel Private Limited ('JCSPL') was formed with the main object oftrading and manufacturing various types of steel and allied products.
-The net worth of JCSPL as on31.03.2018 is ` 11.54 crores.
+The net worth ofJCSPL as on 31.03.2021 is Rs.3236.12 lakhs.